intbio/gmx_protocols/charmm/README.md

 ## Simulation parameters

-For AMBER ff the defaults are (see [../README.md](../README.md)):
+For CHARMM ff defaults vary (see [../README.md](../README.md)), but some consensus is:
-- vdW cut-off 8A
+- vdW cut-off: smothed switching between 10 and 12.
-- Contimuum correction to energy and pressure outside that cut-off
+- Contimuum correction to energy and pressure outside cut-off - NOT USED
-- Electrostatics: 8A real space cut-off, beyond cubic spline switching and the particle-mesh Ewald approximation in explicit solvent, with direct sum tolerances of 10−5 for NVT.
+- Electrostatics: PME with  12 A real space cut-off, 1 A grid spacing, 4th order interpolation.
-- Integration step 2 fs with SHAKE performed on all bonds including hydrogen with the AMBER default tolerance of 10−5 Å for NVT.
+- Integration step 2 fs with LINCS or SHAKE only on X-H bonds.
-- Looks like in AMBER Berendsen thermostat and barostat are still used with coupling constant of 1 ps.
-- truncated octahedra unit cell is used for PBC
+- Thermostat: velocity rescaling or andersen (collision freq 1 ps^-1) or Nose-Hoover or Langevin themostat (fric coef.
+1 ps^-1)
+- Barostat: Parinello-Rahman (coupling time 2.5 ps) or Langevin piston or Monte Carlo barostat.

 ### Comments to the protocol
-- Clearly, we need to think of changing Brendsen thermostat to something else, and probably barostat too.

 ### Excerpts from Gromacs manual
 - The default MD integrator in GROMACS is the so-called leap-frog algorithm [22] for the inte-